Find a event with......The EventGuide Event Information Network Home About Contact

 Each July, the USTA Boys' 14 Super National Clay Court Championships -- the nation’s premier clay court tennis tournament for boys aged 14 and under – takes place at Fort Lauderdale’s Jimmy Evert Tennis Center in Holiday Park.
 Over the years, youngsters of all ages – among them Christ Evert, Jennifer Capriati and Andy Roddick -- have perfected their game at this center, with 21 courts (18 clay).
 (954) 828-5378

-For bicycling or in-line skating away from the street, Cooper City’s Brian Piccolo Skate Park and Velodrome awaits with hours geared to after-school and weekend skating.
+For bicycling or in-line skating away from the street, Cooper City’s Brian Piccolo Park awaits with hours geared to after-school and weekend skating.
 (954) 437-2626.

 Youngsters hungry for nature in the raw can head for Everglades Holiday Park, (954) 434-8111, and Sawgrass Recreation Park, (954) 426-474, to fish, go boating, and watch for alligators.
-At Billie Swamp Safari, (800) 949-6101, swamp buggy eco-tours and airboat rides await children accompanied by adults, and it’s possible to spend a night in a genuine Indian chickee hut.
-Davie’s Flamingo Gardens, (954) 473-2955 has a Birds of Prey exhibit along with gators, crocodiles, and river otters.
+At Billie Swamp Safari, (800) GO-SAFARI, swamp buggy eco-tours and airboat rides await children accompanied by adults, and it’s possible to spend a night in a genuine Indian chickee hut.
+Davie’s Flamingo Gardens, Botanical Collections & Wildlife Sanctuary , (954) 473-2955 has a Birds of Prey exhibit along with gators, crocodiles, and river otters.
 In Coconut Creek at Tradewinds Park, Butterfly World, (954) 977-4400, mesmerizes the pint-sized with thousands of butterflies as well as hummingbirds, waterfalls, orchids and roses.
-For kids hoping to spy sea turtles coming to shore to lay eggs, the place to go is John U. Lloyd State Park, (954) 923-2833) or Hollywood's North Beach Park, (954) 926-2444.
+For kids hoping to spy sea turtles coming to shore to lay eggs, the place to go is John U. Lloyd Beach State Recreation Area, (954) 923-2833) or Hollywood's North Beach Park, (954) 926-2444.
 "Funky Fish Kids Day" is a scuba and snorkeling class offered by Ocean Promotion, (954) 561-4499.
 For the entire family, Greater Fort Lauderdale abounds with Dive Vacation packages with accommodations and optional extras.
 Virtual reality fishing and sand-castle building are part of the Greater Fort Lauderdale scene for kids, too.
-The $25-million IGFA Fishing Hall of Fame & Museum, (954) 462-6536, includes the Catch Gallery where youngsters can go deep-sea fishing through virtual reality to reel in marlin or sailfish.
+The $25-million IGFA Fishing Hall of Fame and Museum, (954) 462-6536, includes the Catch Gallery where youngsters can go deep-sea fishing through virtual reality to reel in marlin or sailfish.
 The museum’s Discovery Room, designed for tomorrow's anglers, lets kids participate in a broad selection of sport fishing activities.
-Just off Fort Lauderdale Beach, the International Swimming Hall of Fame Aquatic Complex (where Tarzan once swam) serves as a training facility for future Olympians.
-Henning Library houses the world’s largest aquatic library with more than 5,000 volumes and hundreds of ancient documents dating to 1696.
+Just off Fort Lauderdale Beach, the International Swimming Hall of Fame (where Tarzan once swam) serves as a training facility for future Olympians.
+Henning Library and Archive houses the world’s largest aquatic library with more than 5,000 volumes and hundreds of ancient documents dating to 1696.
 (954) 462-6536.

 Kid-friendly Greater Fort Lauderdale, of course, has no shortage of sand and surf fun with plenty of space for children to build sandcastles along 23 miles of beachy-keen coastline.
 Older kids can snorkel on nearby natural and man-made reefs, some within walking distance from the beach.
 Opportunities also abound for youngsters to fish from the beach, piers, or boats.
 Fishing never stops at the 24-hour Dania Pier, (954) 927-0640.
 Boating in the "Venice of America" includes glass-bottom boat tours, sightseeing cruises, and tidewater tours showcasing unique regional ecology.
 Kids love airboat tours of the river of grass at Sawgrass Recreation Park.
 Fort Lauderdale’s Jungle Queen lets kids step back into history onboard a paddlewheeler, (954) 462-5596, and the “Venice of America’s” fleet of Water Taxis, (954) 525-7661, offer families a splashy, memorable way to access restaurants, attractions and even get back to hotels or waterfront homes without worrying aoout car seats.